ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective-2.md

 1.A. **Requirement:** Fundraising.
 The IETF LLC is responsible for raising money on behalf of the IETF.

-1.B. **Requirement**: Sponsorships and donations are an essential component of
-    the financial support for the IETF.
+1.B. **Requirement**: Sponsorships and donations are an essential component of the financial support for the IETF.
 Within the general bounds noted in Section 7.8, the IETF LLC is responsible for fundraising activities in order to establish, maintain, and grow a strong foundation of donation revenues.
 This can and does include both direct financial contributions as well as in-kind contributions, such as equipment, software licenses, and services.

 Sponsorships and donations to the IETF LLC do not (and must not) convey to sponsors and donors any special oversight or direct influence over the IETF's technical work or other activities of the IETF or IETF LLC.
 This helps ensure that no undue influence may be ascribed to those from whom funds are raised, and so helps to maintain an open and consensus-based IETF standards process.

-    To the extent that the IETF LLC needs to undertake any significant special projects for the IETF, the IETF LLC may need to fund-raise distinctly for those special projects.
-As a result, the IETF LLC may conduct fundraising to support the IETF in general as well as one or more special fundraising efforts (which may also be accounted for distinctly and be held in a separate bank account or investment, as needed).
+To the extent that the IETF LLC undertakes any significant special projects for the IETF, the IETF LLC may need to fund-raise specifically for those special projects.
+If this situation arises, the  IETF LLC will continue to conduct fundraising specifically to support the IETF as required, in addition to undertaking new fundraising efforts for special projects.
+All fundraising efforts and proceeds will be accounted for under the appropriate financial standards, with a clear separation of accounts aligned with the purpose and policies of the monies and the projects for which the funds are raised.
+Fundraising for special projects will not conflict with the primary requirement of the IETF LLC to focus on fundraising for the sustainability and continued success of the IETF.

 1.C. **Requirement**: Support a Re-Envisioned Funding Model: Provide the staff
     support and resources needed to adapt the funding model of the IETF to